Twitchkidd/postgres/README.md

 `sudo apt-get -y install postgresql`

 Well, shoot.
 Everything ran, I've got a `psql` version, and running `pg_lsclusters` shows it's online on port 5432 ... crazy ...
 Okay, well, [this article by Data Pilot](https://kb.objectrocket.com/postgresql/how-to-install-and-set-up-postgresql-on-a-raspberry-pi-part-2-1165) shows how to open it up to the network.

+## Node

+Let's see if I can connect to it from Node now.